FirstService (FSV) to Release Quarterly Earnings on Tuesday

-FirstService (TSE:FSV – Get Free Report) (NASDAQ:FSV) is set to announce its earnings results before the market opens on Tuesday, February 6th.
-Analysts expect the company to announce earnings of C$1.51 per share for the quarter.
+FirstService (NASDAQ:FSV – Get Free Report) (TSE:FSV) will announce its earnings results before the market opens on Tuesday, February 6th.
+Analysts expect the company to announce earnings of $1.08 per share for the quarter.
+Individual interested in participating in the company’s earnings conference call can do so using this link.

-The firm also recently announced a quarterly dividend, which was paid on Friday, January 5th.
-Stockholders of record on Friday, December 29th were paid a dividend of $0.312 per share.
+The firm also recently declared a quarterly dividend, which was paid on Friday, January 5th.
+Shareholders of record on Friday, December 29th were given a $0.225 dividend.
+This represents a $0.90 annualized dividend and a yield of 0.53%.
 The ex-dividend date was Thursday, December 28th.
-This is an increase from FirstService’s previous quarterly dividend of $0.30.
-This represents a $1.25 annualized dividend and a dividend yield of 0.54%.
-FirstService’s dividend payout ratio (DPR) is currently 30.23%.
+FirstService’s dividend payout ratio (DPR) is presently 30.41%.

-FSV has been the subject of several recent analyst reports.
-Raymond James raised their target price on FirstService from C$180.00 to C$185.00 and gave the company an “outperform” rating in a research note on Tuesday, December 19th.
-Royal Bank of Canada raised their target price on FirstService from C$178.00 to C$187.00 and gave the company an “outperform” rating in a research note on Wednesday, December 20th.
-Finally, Stifel Nicolaus raised their target price on FirstService from C$175.00 to C$190.00 and gave the company a “buy” rating in a research note on Wednesday, December 20th.
+Several brokerages have recently issued reports on FSV.
+StockNews.com began coverage on shares of FirstService in a research note on Tuesday, January 23rd.
+They issued a “buy” rating on the stock.
+BMO Capital Markets raised their price objective on FirstService from $188.00 to $196.00 and gave the stock an “outperform” rating in a research note on Tuesday, December 19th.
+Stifel Nicolaus set a $175.00 price target on FirstService and gave the stock a “buy” rating in a research note on Tuesday, November 21st.
+Royal Bank of Canada upped their price objective on shares of FirstService from $178.00 to $187.00 and gave the company an “outperform” rating in a research note on Wednesday, December 20th.
+Finally, Raymond James lifted their target price on shares of FirstService from $185.00 to $205.00 and gave the stock an “outperform” rating in a research report on Friday, January 26th.
+Seven equities research analysts have rated the stock with a buy rating, According to MarketBeat.com, the stock presently has an average rating of “Buy” and an average price target of $177.57.

 Check Out Our Latest Analysis on FSV